hal9ai/hal9/website/blog/2025-03-22-vibe-coding-hal9-reply/vibe-coding-hal9-reply.md

 }
 ````

 But the initial replies?
-Not great.
 The page context was too long, and the bot struggled to respond accurately.
 The fix?
-A quick vibe-code session with a simple RAG (Retrieval Augmented Generation) approach.
-RAG boosts AI performance using targeted Python code.
-No need to dig through [Hal9’s docs](https://hal9.com/docs)—we used this prompt instead:
+A quick vibe-code session with a simple RAG (Retrieval Augmented Generation—a method to boost AI accuracy with targeted data retrieval) approach.
+RAG enhances AI performance using focused Python code.
+No need to dig through Hal9’s docs—we used this prompt instead:

 > Create a Hal9 chatbot in Python that takes a page context as input, asks OpenAI to identify the last user comment in that context, then calls OpenAI again to generate a reply to it.